microsoft/Accera/docs/Reference/classes/Schedule/skew.md

 # Accera v1.2.3 Reference

 ## `accera.Schedule.skew(index, reference_index [, unroll_loops_smaller_than])`
-Transform a dimension with respect to a reference dimension into a parallelogram by padding with empty elements.
+Transforms a dimension with respect to a reference dimension into a parallelogram by padding with empty elements.

 ## Arguments